TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 In evaluating dependency injection (DI) systems, it's important to differentiate between the costs associated with "creating the graph" and those tied to "accessing the graph."

 Creating the graph is a foundational step that usually occurs once at the application launch.
 Since this process is a one-time overhead, performance concerns are relatively minor as long as the initialization completes within an acceptable threshold: in waiting for an application to launch on iOS, the user will accept a few tens of milliseconds before quickly returning to cat pictures.
 Even if graph creation is slightly slower, it might not significantly impact the overall user experience as long as it stays within bounds.
 On the other hand, accessing the graph is an operation that occurs repeatedly throughout the application's lifecycle.
 This frequent interaction with the DI system means that the performance of accessing the graph is critical and should be optimized.
 The quicker and more efficiently an application can access its DI graph, the better it will perform during regular use.
-Therefore, when assessing or designing a DI system, emphasis should be placed on optimizing how the system handles repeated accesses to the object graph, ensuring swift and efficient retrieval and interaction with the dependencies it manages.
+Therefore, when designing a DI system, emphasis should be placed on optimizing how the system handles repeated accesses to the object graph, ensuring swift and efficient interaction with the dependencies it manages.

+=== The tradeoffs

+There are many tradeoffs in the design of a dependency injection system: aiming for the best runtime performance usually results in worse compilation times, while optimizing for compile time usually requires more information to be made available to the compiler.
+This information needs to come from somewhere: either from runtime, incurring in runtime costs for the application, or from the developer, resulting in a worse developer experience, slower development, and a higher risk of mistakes.

+For example, Uber's implementation is quite different from the other DI systems that we examined: they tend to resolve their dependency graph representation at runtime, avoiding the need for an additional build step, but Uber's application is so large that they found the need to write their high-performance, compile-time safe DI system to provide additional safety guarantees while doing their best to keep the impact on compilation times low.

+Their choices in designing this library offer insights into the different costs associated with dependency injection: a runtime solution is simpler to implement than a compile-time build plugin, but it may offer less type safety and impact an application's startup time.
+A compile-time solution provides better safety guarantees ("if it compiles, it works!"), higher performance at runtime, but it risks slowing down the development cycle by increasing build times locally and in continuous integration.

+This analysis can be summed up in @tradeoffs-table, which gives an answer to the first sub-research question (*SQ1*).

+#figure(
+  table(
+    columns: (auto, auto, auto, auto, auto),
+    inset: 10pt,
+    align: horizon,
+    table.header(
+      [], [*Runtime performance*], [*Compilation time*], [*Developer experience*], [*Features*], ),
+    [*Add build step to minimize runtime*],
+    "Application runs as fast as possible",
+    "Additional build step slows down compilation",
+    "Longer iteration and CI times",
+    "Information might be unavailable in static analysis",

+    [*Build graph fully at runtime*],
+    "Performance loss in launch times and throughout use", "Only impact is the compilation of the framework itself", "Smaller impact on iteration and CI times",
+    "More information available during runtime",

+  ),
+  caption: "Tradeoffs involved with different choices in the design space of DI systems."
+) <tradeoffs-table>

 == Benchmarking Setup